2NE1: 2013–2014: Crush and international success

-2015–2016: Final activities, hiatus, Minzy's departure and disbandment
+2015–2017: Hiatus, Minzy's departure, disbandment

 2NE1 was one of two Asian performers honored at the March 2015 YouTube Music Awards.
-After Bom's hiatus from the entertainment industry due to her drug investigation the previous year, the other members of 2NE1 began exploring independent ventures throughout the rest of 2015, sending the group into hiatus.
 Dara re-established her acting career, starring in web dramas such as Dr.Ian, We Broke Up, and KBS's Missing You; Minzy opened the Millennium Dance Academy.
 CL began a solo career in the US with the release of "Hello Bitches".
 2NE1's only group activity in 2015 was a surprise performance at the 2015 Mnet Asian Music Awards in Hong Kong: after CL's performance of her solo singles "The Baddest Female" and "Hello Bitches", 2NE1 reunited to perform "Fire" and "I Am the Best".
 The performance was the most-viewed MAMA performance by a girl group.
 Fuse named it one of the best performances of 2015, alongside those of Beyoncé and Madonna; 2NE1 was one of two non-Western acts mentioned by the website.
 The group was the 16th-most-reblogged K-pop group on Tumblr for 2015, and Spotify mentioned 2NE1 and CL in its "Year in Music" Twitter campaign for achieving over one million listeners and being played for a combined time of 165 years.

 2NE1 received China's 2016 Korea First Brand Grand Prize award for the "Top 10 Most Anticipated K-Stars of 2016".
-After more than a year of hiatus in April 2016, YG Entertainment confirmed Minzy's departure from 2NE1, On November 25, 2016, however, the company announced that 2NE1 would be disbanding; CL and Dara remained signed as solo artist and Bom was released from her contract.
+After more than a year of hiatus in April 2016, YG Entertainment confirmed Minzy's departure from 2NE1.
+On November 25, 2016, however, the company announced that 2NE1 would be disbanding; CL and Dara remained signed as solo artist and Bom was released from her contract.
 On January 21, 2017, the group released their last single "Goodbye" which was recorded by the three remaining members, inspired by a letter that CL wrote to Minzy after she left the group.
 The song became their second single to top the Billboard World Digital Songs chart and entered the national charts in France and Finland.

-2022: Coachella performance
+In 2021, Minzy and CL revealed that they were not informed of 2NE1's disbandment beforehand, contradicting YG's statement that the decision had been made after "long discussions" with the remaining members.
+The news triggered significant public backlash against YG, with many criticizing the agency's lack of communication and mismanagement.

+2022–present: Reunion and 15th anniversary tour

-On April 16, 2022, all four members of the group reunited to perform "I Am the Best", at Coachella Valley Music and Arts Festival.
+On April 16, 2022, all four members of the group reunited to perform "I Am the Best" at the Coachella festival.
 It marked the group's first performance in over six years since the 2015 Mnet Asian Music Awards in December 2015.
-Teen Vogue said that the performance is "officially going down in history" as one of "the most exciting reunions in recent memory".
+2NE1's performance was well received by commentators, with Teen Vogue writing that their appearance is "officially going down in history" as one of "the most exciting reunions in recent memory".
 The A.V.
-Club ranked it one of the year's 10 best Coachella performances while Paper magazine described it as a "huge moment in music".
-The reunion was named by Variety as one of the key moments in K-pop during 2022 and one of the 10 biggest pop culture moments of the year by L'Officiel Singapore.
+Club ranked it one of the year's 10 best Coachella performances, while Variety named it one of the key moments in K-pop during 2022.
+L'Officiel Singapore deemed it amongst 10 biggest pop culture moments of the year.